paps/api-store/store/Instagram Follower Collector/Instagram Follower Collector.md

 Don't forget to click 💾 <span style="color:blue">Save</span> at the bottom of the page!

 For example, 10 profiles scraped per launch, 8 launches per day: you'll have a total of 80 profiles per day.
 We recommend not exceeding these values with this API.

+# Limits

+Please be aware that this API will manipulate your Instagram account on your behalf.

+Instagram has set rate limits of 200 requests an hour per token.
+We have noticed that after a few thousands followers collected, you'll need to wait a few minutes before scraping again.
+We recommend spacing launches consequently.